-A common question we’re receiving is when will Japan reopen and allow international tourists to enter?
-As a planning site with strategy for visiting Kyoto, Tokyo, and beyond, we’re closely monitoring all travel advisories and updates.
-(Updated September 23, 2020.)
+A common question we’re receiving is when will Japan lift its travel ban and reopen for international tourists?
+As a planning site with strategy for visiting Kyoto, Tokyo, and beyond, we’re closely monitoring all advisories and the latest news.
+(Updated November 9, 2020.)

 As background, the Japanese central government declared a state of emergency after much hesitation.
 At the time, official spread was low (aside from the Diamond Princess), with some speculating that Japan had purposefully avoided testing in an effort to salvage the Tokyo 2020 Olympics.